akuprym/iTunes-Song-Searcher/README.md

-The app helps to find song names using iTunes API.
+The app helps find song names using iTunes API.

 The user can start typing an artist/song name in the Search Bar.